 The National SAR Color Guard was organized in 1989, when then President General James R. Westlake called for the creation of such.
 Each year the National Color Guard continues to grow as State Societies and Chapters take up the call.

 Color Guards are often invited to participate in parades, graduations, civil events and athletic ceremonies.
 Some units attend ceremonies where new citizens are granted American citizenship.

-In Hawaii the Hawaii Sons of the American Revolution usually participates in the Kailua Fourth of July Parade and in Veterans' Day Ceremonies.
+In Hawaii the Hawaii Sons of the American Revolution usually participates in Revolutionary War Uniforms in the Kailua Fourth of July Parade and in Veterans' Day Ceremonies, among others.

 “The Stamp Act, enforced taxation without representation, and the Boston Post Bill were steps by which the advance was made through a period of ten years toward revolution, and when with Lexington and Concord, the shot was fired, heard round the world the war was actually begun.
 All hesitation was now abandoned, and a Congress was called together for the purpose of deciding the future of the oppressed American colonies.”

 G. W. Woods, Surgeon, from an Address delivered at the American Centennial Celebration at the Hawaiian Hotel, Honolulu